 As all of the current bookings were made online, we knew that her potential guests were online so she may as well use this space to also interact with them.

-We worked on the creation of her blog and as she is new online, she hired me to create it for her.
+We started with the creation of a website with a blog section, which she hired me to do it for her.

-With her blog, I showed her step-by-step how to add a new post and where to get ideas for writing new articles so that she could start creating content for her blog.
+With her blog, I showed her step-by-step how to add new posts and where to get ideas for writing new articles so that she could start creating content for her blog.

 To go back to the title – Helpfulness is her differentiator.

 To differentiate herself, Wanda is helping her online visitors to get the information they are looking for.
 Whether it is by sharing information about the city and its main attractions, giving tips on where to eat or go for a drink or pass on the information about what’s on in the theatres around town, she is recommending and advising her guests as well as other online visitors.

 She is now creating lists of activities for children, for tango lovers, for water sports enthusiasts, etc. and will be offering her guests special services such as the booking of these activities or a show in town.

 To take the taxi example mentioned above, she is offering concierge service to her holiday rental guests.

 Of course, there is a section about booking the place itself, with descriptions, photos and a booking form but the blog is not about her but about her guests and what they could do to make their stay in the city as memorable as possible.

 Do you have an online business?
 Are you struggling to differentiate yourself?